AdobeDocs/campaign-learn.en/help/tutorial-get-started-with-acv8-migrating-from-acs/get-started-for-marketers.md

 You can access Adobe Campaign v8 via the client console or the Web User Interface.
 The web interface lets you create, manage and execute key marketing actions.

 >[!NOTE]
-> Adobe Campaign Web user interface releases operate on a continuous delivery model which allows for a more scalable, phased approach to feature deployment.
+> Adobe Campaign Web user interface releases operate on a continuous delivery model, which allows for a more scalable, phased approach to feature deployment.
 Please check the [Release Notes](https://experienceleague.adobe.com/en/docs/campaign-web/v8/release-notes/release-notes) regularly for the latest updates.

 ## Access and Explore the Campaign Web User Interface